Sign up to our newsletter

 Dame Judith Hackitt delved into the April 2024 changes to building safety in her latest blog, sharing her views on the building safety journey and calling for collaboration going into the new regime.
 Reflecting on these changes, she emphasises their significance, labelling them as one of the most important work programmes she has ever undertaken.
 She also makes it clear that whilst this is a crucial milestone, "this is not the end of the journey".
 She highlights her biggest concern as the number of people who persist in finding reasons not to act, demonstrating the need for proactive engagement moving forward.

-To discover more about the April updates, catch up on our latest webinar, 'Building Safety Act 2022: Latest legislative updates', to hear our building safety experts discuss the headline requirements of the Building Safety Act 2022 and best practices developed by organisations adapting to the changes over the past year.
-Discover the answers to the most common building safety questions to stay compliant with the new regime that commended in April.
+To discover more about the April 2024 updates, catch up on our latest webinar, 'Building Safety Act 2022: Latest legislative updates', to hear our building safety experts discuss the headline requirements of the Building Safety Act 2022 and best practices developed by organisations adapting to the changes over the past year.
+Discover the answers to the most common building safety questions to stay compliant with the new regime that commenced in April.

 When did the Building Safety Act 2022 become law?

-The draft bill was announced in July of 2020, and its First Reading took place a year later in 2021.
+The draft bill was announced in July 2020, and its First Reading took place a year later in 2021.
 The BSA 2022 received Royal Assent and completed all the parliamentary stages in becoming an Act of Parliament in April 2022.
-All buildings in scope of the BSA 2022 needed to be registered with the Building Safety Regulator before October 2023.
-The Higher-Risk Buildings (Key Building Information etc.) (England) Regulations 2023 define the key building information which was to be submitted by 30 September 2023.
+All existing buildings in scope of the BSA 2022 needed to be registered with the Building Safety Regulator before October 2023.
+The Higher-Risk Buildings (Key Building Information etc.) (England) Regulations 2023 define the key building information which was to be submitted by 30th September 2023.
 For new buildings completed after 1st October 2023, a relevant completion certificate or final notice is needed.
 The buildings must be registered before any residents can occupy them.

 What next?